-Through consulting, strategic planning, compliance support and education, we support all stakeholders – athletic departments, coaches and student-athletes – with the resources they need to thrive in this new age of college athletics.
+Through consulting, strategic planning, compliance support and education, we support all stakeholders – athletic departments, coaches and college athletes – with the resources they need to thrive in this new age of college athletics.

 What Type of Clients Does Altius Sports Partners Serve?

-Any organization that interacts with student-athletes must be fluent in NIL.
-ASP serves those impacted by NIL, including, but not limited to colleges and universities and their key stakeholders as they navigate the changes to rules and related NCAA legislation.
-These stakeholders include athletic department staff and coaches, compliance directors, school officials, student-athletes, and external parties such as sponsors and boosters.
+Any organization that interacts with college athletes must adapt to the new era of college athletics.
+ASP serves those impacted by these drastic changes, including, but not limited to colleges and universities and their key stakeholders as they navigate the changing collegiate landscape and related NCAA legislation.
+These stakeholders include athletic department staff and coaches, compliance directors, school officials, college athletes, and external parties such as sponsors, boosters, and brands.

-What Types of Services Does Altius Sports Partners Provide?
+What Types of Services Does Altius Sports Partners Provide TO COLLEGES AND UNIVERSITIES?

-ASP uses a 3-phased approach for the needs of colleges and universities as NIL rules develop.
-The phases include: (1) engagement and preparation through critical analyses of school-specific NIL threats and opportunities as well as educational plans for coaches and staff; (2) building a comprehensive educational program for student-athletes that will help them navigate the rapidly evolving NIL landscape; and (3) ongoing oversight of the NIL program through the use of technology to educate and guide student-athletes, as well as continued strategic guidance at the institutional level.
+The phases include: (1) engagement and preparation through critical analyses of school-specific threats and opportunities as well as educational plans for coaches and staff; (2) building a comprehensive educational program for college athletes that will help them navigate the rapidly evolving landscape; and (3) ongoing oversight of the programs through the use of technology to educate and guide college athletes, as well as continued strategic guidance at the institutional level.

-ASP works with institutions to offer education programs for college athletes around a variety of topics, including NIL and related opportunities, branding, financial literacy, risks associated with marketing reps and agents, and NIL-related opportunities.
-With NIL rules live, ASP serves as a resource for athletic department staffs and athletes in navigating the complexities of NIL.
+ASP works with institutions to offer education programs for college athletes around a variety of topics, including NIL and related opportunities, branding, financial literacy, risks associated with marketing reps and agents, and more.
+ASP serves as a resource for athletic department staffs and athletes in navigating the complexities of the evolving collegiate sports space.

 Why Does My School Need Altius Sports Partners?

-The NIL rules changes mark the most significant transformation of the world of college sports as we know it.
-Every collegiate athletic department needs to have a plan in place to deal with the realities of this new era and the unknown changes it may entail.
+The regulatory and structural overhaul facing the NCAA marks the most significant transformation of the world of college sports as we know it.
+Every collegiate athletic department needs to be prepared to deal with the realities of this new era and the unknown changes it may entail.

 NIL is now a reality for everyone involved in collegiate athletics in the form of NCAA guidelines and a state-by-state patchwork of laws, but this is just the beginning.
 The NCAA’s constitutional revision is imminent and expanding college athlete rights is a primary concern.
-ASP is here to prepare you for this new era in collegiate athletics and ensure that you and your staff are well-versed on what NIL means for your school, athletes, and external partners.
+ASP is here to prepare you for this new era in collegiate athletics and ensure that you and your staff are well-versed on what it means for your school, athletes, and external partners.

 How Much Does ASP Charge For Its Services?

 Our program and curriculum are unique to each client.
-We provide comprehensive services to educate your school and stakeholders in the new era of college athletics.
+We provide comprehensive and customized services to educate your school and stakeholders in the new era of college athletics.
 We can work with you to determine your needs and an appropriate price specific to the services we will provide.